iterative/dvc.org/content/docs/user-guide/integrations/databricks.md

 # Databricks

-[Databricks Repos] don't expose the underlying Git repo, so Git-related DVC functionality within Databricks Repos is not supported (e.g. [experiments], `--rev/--all-commits/--all-tags/etc`).
+[Databricks Git folders] don't expose the underlying Git repo, so Git-related DVC functionality within Databricks Repos is not supported (e.g. [experiments], `--rev/--all-commits/--all-tags/etc`).
 Everything will operate as normal if you `git clone` a project yourself or [use remote projects](#dvc-api) with DVC directly.